DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 ![](_img/mixEnvPages.png)

-- First page (home page, for MIX context) permits to edit each point of the envelope (use left-side L buttons and the joystick).
+- First page (home page) permits to edit each point of the envelope (use left-side L buttons and the joystick).
-- Second page is used to define **rates**, aka duration for each vector (line segment), from 0ms up to 5,000ms.
+- Second page is used to define **rates**, aka durations for each vector (line segment), from 0ms, up to 5,000ms.
-- Third page is used to set up the MIX ENVelope loop feature (loop always starts from point #3 / sustain).
+- Third page is used to set up the MIX ENVelope loop (loop always starts and finished from/to point #3 / sustain).

-The MIX ENVelope is always composed by 5 points:
+The MIX ENVelope is always composed by 5 points (forming 4 vectors):
 - Point #0, always the start point, when the applied voltage on **GATE** input jack is +1V or more (high gate).
 - Point #1.
 - Point #2.